CRJ 101 Intro to Criminal Justice (3)

 CRJ 115 Criminal Law I (3)

-This course covers the development of criminal law in the U.S. & reviews the basic
+This course covers the development of criminal law in America.
+The basic elements

-elements of specific criminal offenses, criminal defenses, and various legal principles
+of specific criminal offenses, criminal defenses, and various legal principles upon

 CRJ 120 Constitutional Law (3)